LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 However, users often do not know which application systems they are using.
 They are merely interested in certain features provided on a website or by an app on their smartphone.
 The actual application system providing these features may even be hidden from the users and invoked by another application system.
-We call these features that are provided by one application system for use by another application system and which are thus not immediately used by users “services.”
+We call these features that are provided by one application system for use by another application system and which are thus not immediately used by users "services."
 Using a service means invoking it.

 `A service is an encapsulated feature provided by application systems in order to be invoked by other application systems.`

 Details on the most relevant tools for data, information, and knowledge processing, i.e., application components, services, and physical data processing systems, in health care settings can be found in Sect.
-3.​4 and the following sections.
+3.4 and the following sections.

 ## 2.10 Electronic Health Records as a Part of Health Information Systems
 The most important functions of health care settings are related to prevention, diagnostics, therapy, and rehabilitation.